CGN News Editorial Standards and Practices

 SEO titles and descriptions should accurately reflect the article.
 Search optimization must not override editorial accuracy.

-- A fact not supported by the article;
+- A headline should not imply a fact not supported by the article.

-- A stronger conclusion than the evidence permits;
+- A headline should not imply a stronger conclusion than the evidence permits.

-10. News, Analysis, and Opinion
+12. News, Analysis, and Opinion

 CGN News distinguishes between straight news reporting, analysis, and opinion.